-If for you it is all about the vapor then you’ll need a juice with a higher VG ratio.
+If for you it is all about the vapour then you’ll need a juice with a higher VG ratio.

-If you’re heating up your device before you vape then you will want an e-liquid that has a high VG as this can withstand a higher tempreture can PG based juice.
+If you’re heating up your device before you vape then you will want an e-liquid that has a high VG as this can withstand a higher temperature can PG based juice.

-Now, let’s look at the differences of PG and VG vape juices so you can decide what is right for you next time you’re in store or online.
+Now, let’s look at the differences between PG and VG vape juices so you can decide what is right for you next time you’re in-store or online.

 The wick absorbs PG much faster as it is a thinner liquid.
-This means that there is less gunk build up and less need to clean your device.
-If you want to take a look at higher PG eliquids, click here.
+This means that there is less gunk build-up and less need to clean your device.
+If you want to take a look at higher PG liquids, click here.

 Mostly you will find companies mix their juices with a PG:VG ratio to give you the best bits of both ingredients.
 You will find standard ratios of PG and VG in vape juices are 50:50, 60:40 and 70:30.